Rikemannen/obsidian-sync/Journal/September 21 2025.md

 And ill leave it at that, ima scroll reddit now! (i might end up adding more, oh well)

 I was right!!
 Eh i just wanna say, i **can not** stop watching that round about edit i found, it is so good, and while i am in my saved posts i just also check the stridsfordon vid too...
+Oh my are my friends gonna get to watch them tmrw >:3 (i have now replaced >:D with >:3 in my internal dictionary)